DISPATCH methods: an approximate, entropy-based Riemann solver for ideal magnetohydrodynamics: The numerical tests

 The Gresho vortex is a time-independent rotation pattern.
 Angular velocity depends only on the radius and centrifugal force is balanced by the pressure gradient.
 We use the slightly modified initial condition, which permits the variation of the Mach number, it can be found in \cite{Happenhofer_2013,Grimm_2014}.
-For convenience, we summarize the setup here.
+For convenience, the setup is summarised here.
 The simulation is in two dimensions, $0 \leq x \leq 1$ (48 cells) and $0 \leq y \leq 1$ (48 cells) with periodic boundary conditions everywhere.
-The low resolution is deliberate - from our tests we see, that with higher resolution (e.g. \citealt{Grimm_2014}) the experiment becomes much easier.
+The low resolution is deliberate - from our tests we see that with higher resolution (e.g. \citealt{Grimm_2014}) the experiment becomes much less challenging to the solver.
 In the whole domain $\rho = 1$, $\gamma=5/3$,

 where $r=\sqrt{(x^2+y^2)}$ is the radial distance from the centre of the domain, $u_\phi$ is the angular velocity in terms of the polar angle $\phi=\rm{atan2}(y,x)$ and